varigence/docs/bimlflex/setup/system-requirements.md

 * Same minimum requirements as the Windows version in use [(For Windows 10: https://www.microsoft.com/en-us/windows/windows-10-specifications)](https://www.microsoft.com/en-us/windows/windows-10-specifications)
 * Same requirements as  the Excel version and edition in use [(For Excel 2016: https://products.office.com/en-us/office-system-requirements)](https://products.office.com/en-us/office-system-requirements)
 * The current Excel Add-in supports Excel 2013, 2016 and Excel for Office 365, 32 or 64-bit versions
+* A Valid Microsoft Excel license is required for use.
+This license is not provided through, or included in, BimlFlex.
 * A valid Varigence BimlFlex Product key is required for use
 * Available memory to hold the model
+* Available processing power to process the model

 ## Databases

 * Requires a supported SQL Server version
 * Same requirements as the SQL Server environment it is running in [(For SQL Server 2016 Enterprise Edition: https://msdn.microsoft.com/en-us/library/ms143506.aspx)](https://msdn.microsoft.com/en-us/library/ms143506.aspx)
-* Available CPU, Memory and disk space to host the BimlFlex databases as well as the DW databases
+* Available CPU, Memory and disk space to host and process the BimlFlex databases as well as the DW databases

 ## Server installation